okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 You need to ensure that you download Vagrant and a VM.

 For running the Vagrant box, you can run `vagrant up --provider virtualbox`.

+You can then use `vagrant ssh` to ssh in.